 To make the questions sound more natural, you can choose from an array of placeholders (like "First Name"), which would then be replaced by the participant first name, correct pronoun, etc. You can start typing to see a list of user placeholders, or click "Insert" and select User Placeholder.

 And finally, it is also possible to include an overall rating in the performance review if you'd like, which you can configure at the end of the questionnaire.

-Please note that should you decide to include per topic ratings and an overall rating: They are independent of each other.
-There is no automatic averaging, you'll have to trust the judgement of your team to correlate the overall rating to the per topic ratings.
+Please note that should you decide to include per-topic ratings and an overall rating, they will be independent of each other.
+There is no automatic averaging, so you'll have to trust the judgement of your team to correlate the overall rating to the per-topic ratings.